Set default for Encoding.default_external to UTF-8 on Windows

 LANG=C locale (which currently triggers US-ASCII).

-Updated by larskanis (Lars Kanis) 8 months ago
+Updated by larskanis (Lars Kanis) over 1 year ago

 Both Appveyor and Github-Actions use